TjeerdFokkens/SHARP-ABox-Consistency/README.md

-The Modules files contain the production rules of the ACT-R system. parser.py contains code that takes an ABox and feeds it - in the appropriate form - into the simulation model.
+The Components files contain the production rules of the ACT-R system. parser.py contains code that takes an ABox and feeds it - in the appropriate form - into SHARP.
-PrepareData is a file that generates the simulations.
+PrepareData is a file that runs the simulations to generate data.